155 years strong: Ironton's Memorial Day Parade draws crowd

-IRONTON Hundreds of people lined the parade route in downtown Ironton on Memorial Day.
+IRONTON Hundreds lined the parade route in downtown Ironton on Memorial Day for the 155th annual Ironton-Lawrence County Memorial Day Parade.

-The 155th annual Ironton-Lawrence County Memorial Day Parade kicked off around 10 a.m.
-Monday morning with ten different divisions of participants in the parade and hundreds of people lined along the streets of third, sixth, and Quincy.
+Kicking off around 10 a.m.
+Monday, the parade included 10 divisions of participants in the parade and hundreds of people lined along the streets of third, sixth and Quincy.

-Tom Hayhurst, a veteran who served 21 years in the Marine Crops from Colorado was joined with his wife and a close friend, he said, they arrived to the parade at 9 a.m.
-Monday morning.
+Tom Hayhurst, a veteran who served 21 years in the Marine Crops from Colorado, was joined with his wife and a close friend, he said, arriving at 9 a.m.

 Janet Stone, 87, from Ironton was sitting on her porch watching the parade pass by her house with a friend.